-Trees can make a big impact on your Greater Chicago commercial property.
-Shade trees bring lush canopies, and flowering trees bring beautiful blooms and lovely aromas.
+Trees can significantly enhance your Greater Chicago commercial property.
+Shade trees provide lush canopies, while flowering varieties add beautiful blooms and pleasant fragrances.

-Let’s examine some of the best trees for commercial properties in Chicago, so you can gain a better understanding of the optimal choices for your site.
+Here, we explore some of the best tree options for commercial properties in Chicago to help you make informed choices for your site.

 Best Trees for Commercial Properties in Chicago

 A commercial property without trees can be pretty barren.
-You want to add a bit of height, greenery, and color, breaking up that monotony and adding some personality and aesthetics.
+You want to add a bit of height, greenery, and color to break up that monotony and add some personality and aesthetics.

-But the right ones make a difference.
-You want trees that can withstand the traffic on your site and handle the pressure of looking good amidst your busy property activities and schedule, without causing unnecessary mess or requiring tons of attention.
+However, selecting the right trees makes all the difference.
+You need trees that can withstand the traffic on your site and maintain their appearance amid your busy property activities and schedule, without creating unnecessary mess or requiring excessive maintenance.

-Here are 6 trees that we rely on to deliver an amazing appearance and elevated curb appeal on commercial properties.
+Here are six trees we trust to enhance the visual appeal and curb appeal of commercial properties.

 1. Thornless Honeylocust